The Professional (1981 film): Filming

 With a budget of 20 million francs, Le Professionnel was filmed from 5 May to 13 July 1981.
 The African prison scenes were shot in the Camargue, with Montpellier university students hired as extras.
 Georges Lautner noted logistical challenges, including the need to shoot the opening scene with a telephoto lens due to issues with the set.

 The beginning of Rue des Eaux.

 Subsequent scenes were filmed in Paris, including the car chase between Beaumont and Rosen, choreographed by Rémy Julienne and shot near the Trocadéro.
 Paul Belmondo, Jean-Paul's father, helped secure filming permissions.
 Interior scenes were shot at the Studios d'Épinay.

 The climactic scenes were filmed at the Château de Maintenon and the Résidence Salmson Le Point du Jour in Boulogne-Billancourt, accompanied by Ennio Morricone’s score.
 The final sequence, which deviated from the producers’ original vision, was retained due to Belmondo and Lautner's insistence.

 Cast

 The cast of Le Professionnel includes Robert Hossein as Commissioner Rosen and Cyrielle Clair.
 Belmondo suggested Hossein to ensure a formidable on-screen rivalry.
 Other cast members include Jean Desailly, Élisabeth Margoni, Bernard-Pierre Donnadieu, and Belmondo's longtime collaborators Michel Beaune and Pierre Vernier.

 Popularity in Eastern Europe

-Because of the film's subject matter and the improving relations between France and the communist block at the time, the film had received a limited release in the Soviet Union and several other Soviet-aligned states like Poland, and received immense popularity, having become a household name there.
+Because of the film's subject matter and the improving relations between France and the Communist Bloc at the time, the film had received a limited release in the Soviet Union and several other Soviet-aligned states like Poland, and received immense popularity, having become a household name there.